gnugat-legacy/SoulMeMaybe/doc/02-installation.md

 The last option seems to be by far the best as it allows you to run `git pull` to get the new version.

-The `Installing SoulMeMaybe...` section of the script does only 3 things:
+The `Installing SoulMeMaybe...` section of the script does only 2 things:

 1. clone the sources with git;
-2. make the project directory the working directory for its next actions;
+2. make the project directory the working directory for its next actions.

+## 2) Execution rights

+The `Setting rights...` section will add execution rights to the following
+files:

+* `bin/install.sh`: although it should not be used after the installation;
+* `bin/update.sh`: allowing you to update easily;
+* `app/console`: so you do not have to call PHP each time you use **SoulMeMaybe**.

 3. add executable rights to **SoulMeMaybe**'s binaries inside the `bin` folder.

-## 2) Getting composer
+## 3) Getting composer

 To make sure we don't re-invent the wheel, we use many existing libraries for **SoulMeMaybe**.
 These are called dependencies.
 Composer is a dependency